Grant-Archibald-MS/dataverse-opentelemetry/README.md

 ## Comparison

 Using Dataverse plugins and Open Telemetry is just one way of obtaining operations insights on the execution of Power Platform components.

+For and example of how out of the box Power Platform features can be used to observer Power Apps to connectors like Power Automate Cloud flows you can review the [Power Platform Distributed Tracing](./docs/PowerPlatformDistributedTracing.md) documentation.

 Other approaches to consider of adding observability could include:

 | Component | Notes |
 |-----------|-------|